Tools and Materials

 Small suction cup

-Light-duty suction cup for removing phone and tablet glass panels.
+This is a light-duty suction cup for removing phone and tablet glass panels.

 This tool looks like a black stick, and—as a matter of fact—that's what our buddies over at Apple call it.
 We didn't think that was very original, so we opted for something better: spudger.
 The spudger is one of the most versatile tools you'll find in your toolkit.
 The flat end of a spudger can be used for prying and separating, while the pointed tip is good for poking and prodding.
-Since its ESD-safe, a spudger is the tool you should be using as a prying tool around connectors and circuit boards, not a flathead screwdriver.
+Since it's ESD-safe, a spudger is the tool you should be using as a prying tool around connectors and circuit boards, not a flathead screwdriver.

 Metal Spudger Set